cvamsikrishna11/devops-fully-automated-infra/README.md

     - Click "Available"
     - Search and Install the following Plugings "Install Without Restart"
         - **Slack Notification**
-    - Once all plugins are installed, select **Restart Jenkins when installation is complete and no jobs are running**

 3)  #### Pipeline creation